fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Let's imagine that our application just keeps on growing, and we need to pass the different course parts around in our code.
 On top of that, there are also additional attributes and course parts added to the mix.
 How can we know that our code is capable of handling all the different types of data correctly, and we are not for example forgetting to render a new course part on some page?
 This is where TypeScript comes in handy!

 Let's start by defining types for our different course parts.
-We notice that the first and third have a same set of attributes, and the second and fourth are a bit different so we have three different kinds of course part elements.
+We notice that the first and third have the same set of attributes.
+The second and fourth are a bit different so we have three different kinds of course part elements.

 So let us define a type for each of the different kind of of course parts: